Synternet/terraform-provider-syntropystack/docs/resources/agent.md

 description: |-
 ---

 Syntropy Agent is an easy-to-use dependency to automatically encrypt and connect endpoints within a network.
 Syntropy's user interface allows heightened visibility into network health and connectivity.
+By using Terraform, you have an ability to create a `virtual agent`.
 For more information about what else you can do with our *agent*, feel free to checkout out our [documentation](https://docs.syntropystack.com/docs/what-is-syntropy-agent).

 ## Example Usage
  ```terraform